How To Become a Tennis Umpire

 Another critical responsibility of the referee is to determine what happens in the event of a player challenging the chair umpire’s call.
 They’re also the sole person in charge of deciding if the game will be suspended because of weather concerns.

 With the help of computer systems, the tournament referee is also responsible for deciding on the tournament draw and assigning the players their matchups based on their seed number.

 Chief Umpire (Supervisor)

 Mainly used in larger tournaments, the chief umpire is the most senior official and is in charge of hiring and assigning the line and chair umpires.
 The chief umpire is also responsible for collecting the official scorecards and dealing with the media.

-Think of the chief umpire as the supervisor of the tournament or event.
+Think of the chief umpire as the supervisor (which they are usually called) of the tournament or event.
 You may deal with an area leader or a regional leader for smaller tournaments.

 If a player has a problem with something and/or they aren’t happy with a decision from the chair umpire, they can call down the supervisor for a second opinion.
 Supervisors have the power to overrule a chair umpire’s decision.